Call 844-707-8800

 Thanks to the $21.72 billion InsurTech market, online insurance is one of the biggest threats to the average insurance salesman or saleswoman’s success.

-If you buy into that perspective, then you’re already giving up.
+However, if you feel worn down by that perspective, then you’re already too close to giving up.
 And soon, you’ll be the one to write that article on “Why I quit being an insurance agent.”

 Instead, stay focused on the value of insurance and why it’s essential.
 Start with what Hahn tells his prospective customers — and himself: “I tell clients that, if you own a home, it's the largest investment you'll probably ever make in your life.
 If you spend 15 minutes shopping for the cheapest rate instead of ensuring you've got a good policy, you’ll regret it.
 When your house is burning to the ground, I promise you won’t be thinking, ‘Thank goodness I saved $20 on insurance.’
 I guarantee you it’s, “I hope I've got the right coverage!’”